scuzzydude/asimov/asimov.md

 Optionality should be prime.
 Young people make mistakes.
 A young person's motivations and goals can change daily.
 A young person should always have choices.

 A pre-agency scoot (PrAS) is a scoot formed for a minor by his parents or guardians with a parent as trustee.
 PrAS scoot are not tradable, and therefore have no value in asimov.
 The Foundation may take an interest in the PrAS at no-par value.
 As a child develops his talent, the child and the trustee may award scoot to coaches, trainers, teachers, and family members.
 Scoot awarded in this manner are a responsibility to look out for the best interest of the minor, so they need to be accepted by awardee formally through a confirmation transaction on the scoot-chain.
 While the scoot has no trade value, a **responsibility tree** is generated, so some evaluation of talent can be extrapolated from who holds scoot in a PrAS.
 The PrAS scootage can be consulted formally through elective process on the scoot-chain as to who should be hired as agents and professionals.
 The PrAS itself does the hiring but it's a cash process, with either the parents or the child's income providing the payment.
-Agents may be hired on commission as in SOA, but hired professionals -- coaches, teachers, trainers - paid by the PAS should be forbidden from holding SOA scoot.
+Agents may be hired on commission as in SOA, but hired professionals -- coaches, teachers, trainers - paid by the PrAS should be forbidden from holding SOA scoot.

 After reaching majority, a young person (artist) has the option of converting their PrAS into a SOA.
 At that point, the artist can choose the conversion and dilution algorithm.
 He or she might choose a proportional conversion and dilution of PrAS-scoot to SOA-scoot.
 They might issue token amounts a scoot in arbitrary manner.
 They may decide, all those adults were in it for their own interests and lock them all out.
 A mentor they thought was scoot worthy at seven years old might turn out to be a real creep.
-The **responsibility tree** is discernable from the scoot-chain, may be hidden but should be shareable.[^27] How an artist treats those who helped them without any financial incentive to do so is a reflection on their character and their potential genius.
+The **responsibility tree** is discernable from the scoot-chain, may be hidden but should be shareable.[^28] How an artist treats those who helped them without any financial incentive to do so is a reflection on their character and their potential genius.

 When The Foundation is a holder of PrAS, it gives the option to the PrAS-scootage to request a formal opinion.
 A young actor has a PrAS and his parent trustee has chosen to hire an agent that has reputation for putting children in exploitive roles.
 Perhaps the scootage believes there maybe kickbacks to the parents directly, or some other kind of shady business.
 The scootage can create a petition for review, and The Foundation, as a holder of the PrAS-scoot must form an opinion, which would require a formal investigation.
 The results of that investigation -- the unbiased findings of facts, would be published on the scoot-chain.
 This puts the trustee (likely parents) in a position to strongly reconsider, or at least publish their own due-diligence supporting their decision on the scoot-chain.
 In the USA, there would be nothing legally binding about the results of the petition, but it does create an immutable evidence trail for the minor which they can use once they adults.
 Formalization of the decision-making process with the immutable records should add a level of scrutiny to the development of young talent.
 That alone may reduce misconduct.